dandan611/D-environment/README.md

 ## Environment Type

 1. env_prodev
-  * development product
+  * for development product
   * vagrant@192.168.10.10

 2. env_devmng
-  * development management tool operation
+  * for using development management tool
   * vagrant@192.168.10.100

 3. env_deploy
-  * deploy and testing
+  * for deploy and testing
   * vagrant@192.168.10.200

 ## Usage